Overview

 • sq is the command-line utility itself.

-• Source is a specific data source such as a database instance, or Excel or CSV file etc..
-A source has a:
+• A source is a specific data source such as a database instance, or Excel or CSV file etc. Each source has a:

-• driver type: such as postgres, sqlserver, csv, or xlsx.
+• driver: such as postgres, sqlserver, csv, or xlsx.

 • location: URI or filepath of the source, such as postgres://sakila:****@localhost/sakila or /Users/neilotoole/sq/xl_demo.xlsx.

-• handle: this is how sq refers to that particular source, e.g. @sakila_pg or @xl_demo.
-A handle must begin with @.
+• handle: this is how sq refers to that particular source, e.g. @sakila_pg, @prod/customer or @xl_demo.
+The handle must begin with @.

 • Active Source is the default source upon which sq acts if no other source is specified.